A Survey on Data Augmentation in Large Model Era

 \subsubsection{Object detection}

 \citet{voetman2023big} presented Genfusion, a framework that integrates recent developments to generate synthetic datasets.
 Synthetic training datasets are generated from a few real-world images using DreamBooth \citep{ruiz2023dreambooth} fine-tuning, these images are manually annotated.
 YOLOv5 \citep{Jocher_YOLOv5_by_Ultralytics_2020} and YOLOv8 \citep{Jocher_YOLO_by_Ultralytics_2023} are trained as object detectors.
 Evaluation is performed on the MinneApple benchmark \citep{hani2020minneapple}.
 Additionally, a preliminary investigation explores the potential for fine-tuning the diffusion model to automate annotation creation.
 The performance of these models, evaluated on a real-world test set of 331 images, closely matches that of a baseline model trained on genuine data.
 Specifically, when applied to apple detection in orchards, the average precision deviation from the baseline ranges from 0.09 to 0.12.
 These findings underscore the viability of synthetic data generation as a pragmatic alternative for training deep models, reducing the imperative for extensive real-world data acquisition.
-WoVoGen \citep{lu2023wovogen}, an innovative framework, addresses the difficulties linked to the creation of multi-camera driving scene videos, offering potential applications in augmenting datasets for autonomous driving.
-Through the utilization of a distinct 4D world volume, WoVoGen establishes consistency within the world and across sensors, overcoming challenges associated with diversity and adapting to changing lighting conditions.
-WoVoGen achieves superior experimental results on the nuScenes dataset \citep{caesar2020nuscenes}.
-Specifically, BEVDet \citep{huang2021bevdet} is utilized as the benchmark model, and the training and evaluation are conducted for 3D object detection tasks on both the original nuScenes dataset and the nuScenes dataset generated using WoVoGen.
-The results indicate that the data generated by WoVoGen significantly improved 3D object detection (mAP) from 34.9 to 36.2.